boazbk/tcs/lec_26_quantum_computing.md

 While the classification of particles and forces evolved with  time, to a large extent the "big picture" has not changed from  Newton till Einstein.
 In particular it was held as an axiom that if we knew fully the current _state_ of the universe (i.e., the particles and their properties such as location and velocity) then we could predict its future state at any point in time.
-In computational language, in all these theories the state of a system with $n$ particles could be stored in an array of $O(n)$ numbers, and predicting the evolution of the system  can be done by running some efficient (e.g., $poly(n)$ time) computation on this array.
+In computational language, in all these theories the state of a system with $n$ particles could be stored in an array of $O(n)$ numbers, and predicting the evolution of the system  can be done by running some efficient (e.g., $poly(n)$ time) deterministic computation on this array.

 ## The double slit experiment

-Alas, in the beginning of the 20th century, several experimental results were calling into question the "billiard ball" theory of the world.
+Alas, in the beginning of the 20th century, several experimental results were calling into question this "clockwork" or "billiard ball" theory of the world.
-One such experiment is the famous [double slit](https://en.wikipedia.org/wiki/Double-slit_experiment) experiment.
+One such experiment is the famous [double slit experiment](https://en.wikipedia.org/wiki/Double-slit_experiment).
-One way to describe it is as following.
+Here is one way to describe it.
 Suppose that we buy one of those baseball pitching machines, and aim it at a soft plastic wall, but put a _metal barrier with a single slit_ between the machine and the plastic wall (see [doublebaseballfig](){.ref}).
 If we shoot baseballs at the plastic wall, then some of the baseballs would bounce off the metal barrier, while some would make it through the slit and dent the wall.
 If we now carve out an additional slit in the metal barrier then more balls would get through, and so the plastic wall would be _even more dented_.